 Ok fine, I finally admit it.
 I was missing a piece of bread, hot out of the oven, smothered in butter.
 Yeah, but you already knew that last week, when I confessed it in my Sesame Bun post.

-Oh by the way for very nice and detailed instructions on how to get this dough right look at that post, it contains all the details!
+By the way, for very nice, detailed instructions on how to get this dough right look at that post, it contains all the details!

-And I did not even ever thing of how glorious a bagel sandwich would really be until I saw my fellow blogger Keith photo of what he did with my Sesame Bun recipe.
-He made a bagel!!!
+And I did not even ever think of how glorious a bagel sandwich would really be until I saw my fellow blogger Keith’s photo of what he did with my Sesame Bun recipe.
+He made a BAGEL!!!